 Omega-3 Fatty Acids

 Controlling inflammation is an essential part of the healing process.
 Research scientists at Purdue University in Indiana found that omega-3 fatty acids, found in certain types of fish, assist in post-injury collagen formation and control inflammation.
 Fish such as herring, salmon, sardines' mackerel, lake trout and albacore tuna are high in omega-3 fatty acids.
 Adding these food items to your post-operative diet has some serendipitous side benefits.
 The American heart Association advises that omega-3 fatty acids prevent heart disease, and specialists at the University of Maryland Medical Center state that they also prevent mood swings and depression.
-The four- to six-month period of post-surgical reduced activity impedes cardiovascular fitness, and previously active patients may suffer from depression resulting from lack of exercise.
+The four- to six-month period of post-surgical reduced activity impedes cardiovascular fitness, and previously active patients may develop depression resulting from lack of exercise.
 Adding fish to your diet may minimize depression as well as the loss of benefits associated with aerobic exercise.

 Nutrients and enzymes called antioxidants combat the substances that cause tissue damage.
 After ACL surgery, pro-inflammatory molecules called cytokines induce muscle dysfunction, causing muscle atrophy.
 The antioxidants vitamin C and vitamin E modulate the activity of these cykotines.
 Researchers at the Linus Pauling Institute speculated that since leg strength is associated with vitamin C content in the bloodstream, vitamin C and vitamin E supplementation may hasten the healing process by reducing inflammation and promoting strength.
 They gave one group of ACL surgery patients 400 IU of vitamin E and 1,000 mg of vitamin C. The other group received a placebo.
 After three months, the antioxidant group showed greater strength gains than the placebo group.
 While these results sound encouraging, physicians are of mixed minds about the use of supplementation.
 Valletta, for example, warns that supplements after surgery may upset your stomach.
 Citrus fruits are rich in vitamin C, and wheat germ and grains have large amounts of vitamin E.